Orange County Dog Bite Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 A dog bite can completely alter your life.
-More than just the pain and fear that lingers long after the wound heals, getting bit by a dog can also leave victims with medical bills and financial trouble.
-Our Orange County dog bite lawyers will fight for your rights.
+Beyond causing emotional distress, getting bitten by a dog can also leave victims with medical bills and financial trouble.
+Our Orange County dog bite lawyers can help you with your case.
 We’ll handle all the legal legwork so you can focus on getting better.
-Call us now at (888) 488-1391 for a free consultation.
+Call us at (888) 488-1391 for a free initial consultation.

 The American Pet Products Association’s 2023-2024 Pet Owners Survey found that approximately 65 million U.S. households own dogs.
 According to the American Veterinary Medical Association, nearly 90 million dogs live in U.S. households.
 It’s estimated that 4.5 million people get bitten by dogs every year.